squidfunk/karma-viewport/README.md

 ### Basic configuration

-Add `viewport` to the list of frameworks inside your karma configuration:
+Add `viewport` to the list of frameworks inside your Karma configuration:

 ``` js
 // karma.conf.js